Skip to content

 An AI readiness assessment is a structured evaluation of whether your data can support AI systems that produce defensible outputs.
-Defensible meaning: auditable, traceable, reproducible.
-The kind of outputs you can hand to a regulator, a PM, or an LP and say "here's where this came from."
+Defensible means auditable, traceable, and reproducible.
+The kind of outputs you can hand to a regulator, a PM, or an LP and explain from source.

 The assessment looks at four dimensions:

-Lineage — can you trace every number to its source?
-Not "this came from the data warehouse" — the actual source document, filing, feed, or system that produced it.
+Lineage: can you trace every number to its source?
+Not "this came from the data warehouse," but the actual source document, filing, feed, or system that produced it.

-Structure — can a machine navigate your data without a human explaining the schema?
-Can an agent start with a company name and walk to its filings, its metrics, its history — without someone writing custom queries?
+Structure: can a machine navigate your data without a human explaining the schema?
+Can an agent start with a company name and walk to its filings, its metrics, and its history without someone writing custom queries?

-Temporal context — does your data capture what was true when?
-Or does it only reflect the current state, with history overwritten by updates?
+Temporal context: does your data capture what was known when, or does it only reflect the current state, with history overwritten by updates?

-The pattern is pretty consistent.
-A team picks an AI use case — summarize these filings, flag these anomalies, generate these reports.
+A team picks an AI use case: summarize these filings, flag these anomalies, generate these reports.
 They build or buy a model.
 They connect it to data.
-And the first output looks promising.
+The first output looks promising.

 Then someone asks where the number came from.
-And the answer is "the model produced it from the data in the warehouse."
-Which is not an answer — it's a black box with extra steps.
+The answer is "the model produced it from the data in the warehouse," which is not enough.
+It is a black box with extra steps.

 The model was never the problem.
 The data was the problem.
 Specifically:

-No source attribution — the data exists but nobody documented where each record originated.
+No source attribution: the data exists but nobody documented where each record originated.
 The analyst who built the pipeline knows.
-The AI system doesn't.
+The AI system does not.

-Flat structure — the data is in tables that humans query with SQL.
-An agent can't traverse relationships because the relationships aren't encoded in the data — they're encoded in the analyst's mental model.
+Flat structure: the data is in tables that humans query with SQL.
+An agent cannot traverse relationships because the relationships are encoded in the analyst's mental model instead of the data.

-No temporal versioning — when a filing gets amended or a rate gets revised, the old value is overwritten.
-The AI system makes decisions based on current data, but the decision it made last month was based on data that no longer exists in the system.
+No temporal versioning: when a filing gets amended or a rate gets revised, the old value is overwritten.
+The AI system makes decisions based on current data, but last month's decision depended on data that no longer exists in the system.

 Start small.
 One dataset.
 One use case.
-The goal isn't to assess everything — it's to get a clear picture of one path through your data and understand what's missing.
+The goal is not to assess everything.
+It is to get a clear picture of one path through your data and understand what is missing.

 Step 1: Pick the use case